Mental Health Theories And Therapies Ati Quizlet: Complete Guide

 Key concepts: Interaction of genetics, neurochemistry, environment, and personal experience.

-Typical therapy: Integrated care plans, medication + psychotherapy And it works..
+Typical therapy: Integrated care plans, medication + psychotherapy Easy to understand, harder to ignore..

 Test clue: